chilearningcode/SQL-Explore-AdventureWorks-Dataset/README.md

 |27	|7|M - 5|8
 |28	|7|M - 6|18

 There is a notable drop in retention from the first month to subsequent months.
-Most customers who made their first purchase in a given month did not return in significant numbers in the following months.
+Most customers who made their first purchase in a given month did not return in significant numbers in the following months. <br>
 This pattern is consistent across all months analyzed, indicating a need for strategies to improve customer retention.

 #### Query 06: Trend of Stock level & MoM diff % by all product in 2011.
 If %gr rate is null then 0.
 Round to 1 decimal